y-okochi/Megatron-Bridge/docs/contribute-new-model-in-bridge.md

       hf_param="lm_head.**",
   ),
   ```
+- In some cases, the same module can have different Megatron parameter names depending on whether you use the Transformer Engine backend or the PyTorch backend.
+In that case, list both mappings, e.g., `[AutoMapping(megatron_param="te_backend_name", hf_param="hf_name"), AutoMapping(megatron_param="pytorch_backend_name", hf_param="hf_name")]`.
+Multiple Megatron parameters can map to the same Hugging Face parameter because, during conversion, the registry only queries the current model's module names.
 - Prefer `AutoMapping` when the Megatron layer type implies the TP split automatically.
 - Use `QKVMapping` for fused QKV and `GatedMLPMapping` for gate/up concatenation.